 Quality (20/20)

+Briggs & Riley is really focusing only on two things: Their luggage has to be durable and practical.
 And to meet the necessary quality standards, their bags have to be made from the best possible materials.
-They commonly use 1680D ballistic nylon for fabric luggage and polycarbonate for hardside luggage.
+They use 1680D ballistic nylon for fabric luggage and polycarbonate for hardside luggage.
 Both materials are considered the most durable options on the market (apart from aluminum for hardside luggage, but it comes at the cost of weight).

 Some say that Tumi’s fabric luggage is more durable than Briggs & Riley’s because it uses the patented FXT Ballistic Nylon instead of the regular one.
 However, we haven’t found any real studies that prove that FXT is actually better.
 It’s weaved in a different pattern and has a protective layer, which supposedly makes it stronger.
 Still, because of the lack of supporting studies, it’s best to assume Tumi’s outer fabric is as durable as Briggs & Riley’s.

-Features (14/15)
+Features (15/15)

 Briggs & Riley mainly focuses on making their bags simpler, rather than adding new stuff just to get ahead of their competitors.
+Here’s a quote from their site that explains just that:

 In fact, we have multiple patents designed to make travel, well, easier.
 It’s innovative thinking like this – never for innovation’s sake – that sets Briggs & Riley apart.